 The Company's members may remove a Director by passing an ordinary resolution for which special notice has been given.
-Any Director will automatically cease to be a Director if: (i) they resign; (ii) they offer to resign and the other Directors accept that offer; (iii) all the other Directors (being at least three) require it; (iv) they are suffering from mental ill health and the Directors require them to cease to be a Director; (v) they have missed Directors' meetings for a continuous period of six months without permission and the other Directors resolve that they shall cease to be a Director; (vi) a bankruptcy order is made against them, or they make an arrangement or composition with their creditors; (vii) they are prohibited from being a Director by law; or (viii) they cease to be a Director under legislation or are removed from office under the Articles
+Any Director will automatically cease to be a Director if: (i) they resign; (ii) they offer to resign and the other Directors accept that offer; (iii) all the other Directors (being at least three) require it; (iv) they are suffering from mental ill health and the Directors require them to cease to be a Director; (v) they have missed Directors' meetings for a continuous period of six months without permission and the other Directors resolve that they shall cease to be a Director; (vi) a bankruptcy order is made against them, or they make an arrangement or composition with their creditors; (vii) they are prohibited from being a Director by law; or (viii) they cease to be a Director the Articles.